GeoEye-2 Earth Observation Satellite, United States of America

 GeoEye-2 will render high resolution images to execute online mapping, disaster evaluation and relief, environmental supervision and land management missions.
 The spacecraft will offer accurate geospatial intelligence data to assist the military and decision makers in maintaining national security.

 In August 2010, the National Geospatial-Intelligence Agency contracted GeoEye for support of the EnhancedView Program.
-The 10-year contract, valued at $3.8bn, includes $2.8bn for purchasing geospatial imagery and $700m for other products and services.
+The ten-year contract, valued at $3.8bn, includes $2.8bn for purchasing geospatial imagery and $700m for other products and services.

 The remaining $337m will be spent on the development and launch of GeoEye-2 along with ground station.
 The agency will release one-third of its contribution in GeoEye-2 in 2012 and the remaining after the spacecraft becomes operational in 2013.